-Question 9 from the first paper of 2014 is the only past paper SAQ to ask about paracetamol toxicity directly.
+Question 12 from the second paper of 2021 and Question 9 from the first paper of 2014 were the only past paper SAQs to ask about paracetamol toxicity directly.
 This topic's representation in the exam in disproportionate to its prevalence in practice.
 It certainly comes up more often if one works in a "liver unit", but its appearance in ICUs elsewhere is sufficiently common that it should warrant more of a discussion.

 Conditions which predispose one to paracetamol toxicity

 - Phenytoin use